SFPC/sfpc.github.io/teachingasart.md

 Week 8: Platforms.
 Lecture on Accessible and inclusive learning spaces, Makerspaces, community spaces, libraries.
 Special focus on disability and access for Deaf, blind and wheelchair users.

 Week 9: Museum as a school.
-Reading and discussion of Open field at Walker Museum, MoMA's adult education, Shaun Leonardo's project at the Guggenheim museum,  Art + Technology Lab at LACMA, Machine Project, Triple Canopy and more.
+Reading and discussion of _Open Field_ at Walker Museum, MoMA's adult education, Shaun Leonardo's project at the Guggenheim museum,  Art + Technology Lab at LACMA, Machine Project, Triple Canopy and more.

 Week 10: Final presentation.
 Students will present their syllabus and workshop samples.
 The final presentation will be open to the public via Zoom.
 Guest critics will participate for feedback session.